vedicastrology123/vash/content/articles/coronavirus.md

 ##### Solution

 Saturn and Jupiter should transit to Capricorn and Mars also.
 Then Mars will be locked and jailed by Saturn in its house, thereby bring a solution to this menace of mankind.
-After April 1st 2021, there will be relief.

 Till Mars transits out of Capricorn, all precautions can be taken.